 4. Find Your Niche

 Unless your blog is simply a personal outlet for yourself and a selection of people, don't post about everything under the sun.
 Have a good think about what you love to write about, what you love to take pictures of and what your blog readers or Instagram followers have been responding well to.
 It's quite difficult to cater to everyone while keeping everyone happy.
-You are more likely to find success in blogging if you really hone in on what you do best.
+You are more likely to find success in blogging if you really focus in on what you do best.
 If you are obsessed with everything beauty, stick to beauty!
-If you're covering the same topic weekly you're only going to get better at it, and it would be annoying to lose dedicated beauty followers because you did a random post on motorcycles.
+If you're covering the same topic weekly you're only going to get better at it, and it would be annoying to lose dedicated beauty followers because you did a random post on an unrelated topic.

 If you are still figuring out what type of blogger you want to be, by all means post everything that inspires you.
 You'll soon find out what your readers like and what they couldn't care less about.